MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Climb the Pyramid

-If you are asking about an Azure Resource Manager template as the subject under test we are talking about a configuration file.
-I have not heard about a Unit Testing framework for e.g. YAML, HTML or JSON.
+Using an `Azure Resource Manager Template` (ARM Template) as the subject under test we are asking to test a JSON configuration file.
+I have not yet heard of a Unit Testing framework for configuration files like YAML, HTML or JSON, I am only aware of [linter](https://en.wikipedia.org/wiki/Lint_(software)).
 Having said that:

-When going the [`declarative approach`](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#approach) there really is no unit except the configuration file.
+When following the best practices of Infrastructure as Code by using a [`declarative approach`](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#approach) to provision resources there really is no *unit* or smallest executable unit to test except the configuration file itself, which contains the desired state of the environment.
 Hence you should make sure your unit is thoroughly tested using available tools and practices.

 ### Unit Tests